1. Manufacturing consent

 To validate their point they identify a set of variables (that they call filters) that influence the creation of news content, favoring narratives that align with corporate and governmental agendas.

-The first is ownership: Establishing a media company with significant reach necessitates a substantial amount of capital, and investors typically seek returns on their investment.
+Establishing a media company with significant reach necessitates a substantial amount of capital, and investors typically seek returns on their investment.
 Consequently, news content is influenced by affluent individuals and profit-driven motives.
 Quoting directly from the book “The dominant media firms are quite large businesses; they are controlled by very wealthy people or by managers who are subject to sharp constraints by owners and other market-profit-oriented forces; and they are closely interlocked, and have important common interests, with other major corporations, banks, and government.
 This is the first powerful filter that will affect news choice”.

-Then comes advertising: Advertisers essentially hold de facto licensing authority over established news corporations, thereby exerting influence on the news.
+Advertisers essentially hold de facto licensing authority over established news corporations, thereby exerting influence on the news.
 Indeed, without the income obtained from running ads, news outlets cease to be economically viable.
 Advertisers “ buy and pay for the programs -they are the"patrons" who provide the media subsidy.
 As such, the media compete for their patronage, developing specialized staff to solicit advertisers and necessarily having to explain how their programs serve advertisers’ needs”.

-The third filter Chomsky and Herman identify is sourcing.
 Sourcing refers to the selection of news sources and the reliance on official sources.
 Established news organizations -partly to maintain the image of objectivity, but also to protect themselves from criticisms of bias and the threat of libel suits- need material that can be portrayed as presumptively accurate, so they usually rely on government statements or corporate press releases.
 Directly from the book: “This is also partly a matter of cost: taking information from sources that may be presumed credible reduces investigative expense, whereas material from sources that are not prima facie credible, or that will elicit criticism and threats, requires careful checking and costly research.”

-Flak is the fourth force that influences news choice.
 Flak refers to negative responses or criticism that media organizations can face from powerful entities or interest groups, “Flak from the powerful can be either direct or indirect.
 The direct would include letters or phone calls from the White House to Dan Rather or William Paley, or from the FCC to the television networks asking for documents used in putting together a program, or from irate officials of ad agencies or corporate sponsors to media officials asking for reply time or threatening retaliation.
 The powerful can also work on the media indirectly by complaining to their own constituencies (stockholders, employees) about the media, by generating institutional advertising that does the same, and by funding right-wing monitoring or think-tank operations designed to attack the media”.

 Through case studies, Chomsky and Herman illustrate how these filters operate, shaping the news and limiting the diversity of perspectives presented to the public.

-Upon revisiting the book in preparation for this article, I found myself nodding along in agreement with its explanations supporting the central claim: established media is subject to structural constraints that inherently bias it in favor of the government and large institutions.1 The mainstream media does not merely enable the public to assert meaningful control over the political process by providing them with the information needed for the intelligent discharge of political responsibilities, it guides the public towards some views rather than others.
-Yet, something was troubling me deeply.
+Upon revisiting the book in preparation for this article, I found myself nodding along in agreement with its explanations supporting the central claim: established media is subject to structural constraints that inherently bias it in favor of the government and large institutions.1 The mainstream media does not merely enable the public to assert meaningful control over the political process by providing them with neutral information used for the discharge of their political responsibilities, it nudges the public towards certain narratives while subtly discouraging others.

 Alternative media is frequently generated by private individuals or small independent organizations with minimal initial capital requirements, utilizing platforms such as YouTube, Facebook, and Instagram.
 As a result, the -typically modest- ownership is liberated from most internal pressures.